jeremycherfas/Genesys-texts/cgiar/ilri.md

 To promote the use of forages throughout sub-Saharan Africa, ILRI's genebank operates a [Herbage Seed Unit][ilri 2] that offers training to national scientists and technicians and provides starter quantities of selected seed for multiplication and distribution.

 ILRI and CIAT created the [Tropical Forages Database][tropicalforages], an online version of an interactive selection tool that helps researchers, farmers and their advisers to find the most appropriate forages.
-ILRI also maintains [a searchable local database of forage diversity][156].
+ILRI also maintains [a searchable database of forage diversity][156].

 A few (6.6%) of the accessions are safety duplicated at the Svalbard Global Seed Vault, with other safety duplicates held in Australia, the United Kingdom and at CIAT in Colombia.